InvertGames/uFrame.Documentation/pages/controller.md

 ## Initializing ViewModels

-Typically you will use the relevant Controller's `Initialize{ElementName}`` method to initialize a newly created ViewModel with default values and references.
+Typically you will use the relevant Controller's `Initialize{ElementName}()` method to initialize a newly created ViewModel with default values and references.
 It's a great place to subscribe to state changes and [Scene Property](scene-properties.md) changes, or possibly track a list of ViewModel instances ie. acting similarly to a [ViewModel Manager](viewmodel-manager.md).

 For convenience, you also have the option of Initializing a ViewModel from a particular View, by checking Initialize ViewModel on the View.
 This is particularly useful when setting up a scene before runtime or creating prefabs.

 ## ViewModel Manager

 By default every controller generates ViewModel manager property that keeps references to all ViewModel instances of the same type.

 [add example code and description]

+## FAQ

+**How do I access a view from a controller, to change sprites or meshes for example?**

+You DON’T!
+Controllers and Views should not know about each other.
+They interact loosely through the ViewModel layer, which keeps things clean and less prone to breaking each other.